Horace served in the U.S. Air Force and the National Guard. But when he was injured on duty, he faced a new fight for his benefits.

 Staff Attorney, New Hampshire School Board Association

 “When I was State Director with Sen. Ayotte’s office, we received many constituent calls from people with civil legal issues.
-We found tremendous value in knowing we could refer them to LARC for advice on how the courts work, what the laws are and how to obtain legal assistance or represent themselves.
-LARC and legal aid were a way for us to be sure they had access to justice.”
+We found tremendous value in knowing we could refer them to legal aid for advice on how the courts work, what the laws are and how to obtain legal assistance or represent themselves.
+Legal aid was a way for us to be sure they had access to justice.”

 JAMES A. FITTS